[Last updated: 19 July 2023]

 Venom Toxicity: No venom that is harmful to humans.

-Offspring: Eggs which hatch in early to middle May in Krabi, Thailand.
+Offspring: Eggs that hatch in early to middle May in Krabi, Thailand.

-Ptyas korros can be silver, grey, or brown – orange looking in color.
-Scales on the posterior part of the body and on the tail often yellow and edged with black.
+Ptyas korros can be silver, grey, or brown-orange looking in color.
+Scales on the posterior part of the body and on the tail are often yellow and edged with black.
 Underbelly is light yellow.
 Juvenile Indochinese rat snakes have a transverse series of round whitish spots or narrow yellow transverse bars.

 Ptyas korros Scientific classification